-That being said, we look forward to your arrival at Camp Buck Run this summer.
-The camp staff and I will do all that we can to make your stay at camp a worthwhile program, and a once in a lifetime experience.
+With that said, we look forward to your arrival at Camp Buck Run this summer.
+The camp staff and I will do all that we can to make your stay at camp a once in a lifetime experience.

 Yours in Scouting,